-- 3 This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum.

-- 1 This topic was covered in elective coursework.
+3 This topic was explored in depth by the core curriculum.
+2 This topic was briefly covered in the core curriculum.
+1 This topic was covered in elective coursework.
+0 This topic was not covered.
+Score Score explanation: Topic was not addressed.

-0 This topic was not covered. - Score explanation: The curriculum does not address these relationships. - 9.
-Does your medical school curriculum address the outsized impact of climate change on marginalized populations such as those with low SES, women, communities of color, Indigenous communities, children, homeless populations, and older adults? - 3 This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.
+9. Does your medical school curriculum address the outsized impact of climate change on marginalized populations such as those with low SES, women, communities of color, Indigenous communities, children, homeless populations, and older adults?

+3 This topic was explored in depth by the core curriculum.
+2 This topic was briefly covered in the core curriculum.
+1 This topic was covered in elective coursework.
+0 This topic was not covered.

+Score explanation:

-Score explanation: The M2 lecture "Climate and Health" addressed heat illness disparities between groups with different racial and socioeconomic status and explored how these disparities connect to historically discriminative policies and practices such as redlining.
-Additionally, in each exposure pathway discussed in this lecture, the instructor highlighted what populations are most vulnerable.
+The M2 lecture "Climate and Health" addressed heat illness disparities between groups with different racial and socioeconomic status and explored how these disparities connect to historically discriminative policies and practices such as redlining.
+Additionally, in each exposure pathway discussed in this lecture, the instructor highlighted which populations are most vulnerable.